Shrewsbury Town F.C.: Return to the EFL

 Quinn departed 14 league games into the 2004–05 season, and was replaced by the former Preston North End manager Gary Peters, who preserved Shrewsbury's Football League status in League Two.
 Meanwhile, the club had unearthed two talented local players in Joe Hart and David Edwards, who both went on to become experienced internationals.

 Despite the departure of their goalkeeper Hart to Manchester City, Shrewsbury went on a 14-match unbeaten run in the 2006–07 season.
 Following a 2–2 draw against Grimsby Town in the final League match to be held at Gay Meadow, they finished in seventh place to qualify for the play-offs, where they defeated Milton Keynes Dons in the semi-finals.
 The team lost to Bristol Rovers in the final on 26 May 2007 at the new Wembley Stadium in front of a record crowd for any fourth-tier game of 61,589.

-The club chairman Roland Wycherley had cut the first sod of soil at Shrewsbury's New Meadow ground in the summer of 2006 and club moved permanently for the 2007–08 season.
+Club chairman Roland Wycherley cut the first sod of soil at Shrewsbury's New Meadow ground in the summer of 2006 and the club moved permanently for the 2007–08 season.
 Peters left the club on 3 March 2008 by mutual consent, and his replacement, Paul Simpson, led the club to an 18th-place finish in the league.
 After the season, the kit manufacturer Prostar earned the naming rights of the stadium.

 The 2008–09 season saw Shrewsbury reach the play-offs again, after they beat Dagenham and Redbridge on the final day of the season.
 They beat Bury 4–3 on penalties in the semi-finals, with Luke Daniels making two saves to send Shrewsbury through, but lost 1–0 to Gillingham in the play-off final, with a goal in the 90th minute by Gillingham's Simeon Jackson.
 On 30 April 2010, after a disappointing 2009–10 season, Simpson was dismissed with two games remaining.